LaughingHyena279/BoxOfRockets/README.md

 - Current build version of Wabbajack.
 This can be found on the Wabbajack Discord linked above.
 - Clean install of Kerbal Space Program.
 (I use the Steam Version, so experience on the GoG version may vary)
-- 500Mb of spave.
+- 500Mb of space.
 Yes, you read that right.

 ## Game Preparations